 Monserrate Palace

-The interior reveals elegant and lavish spaces, such as the Gallery (the corridor that connects the palace’s three towers), the music room, the dining room and the library.
+The interior reveals elegant and lavish spaces, such as the Gallery (a corridor linking the palace’s three towers), the music room, the dining room and the library.

 Surrounding the palace, Monserrate Park is home to a remarkable botanical collection with species from all over the world, which blend in with the native vegetation over 50 hectares.

-Highlights include the Valley of the Ferns, which come from New Zealand and Australia, and the Valley of Mexico, with artificial lakes and a huge araucaria tree over 45 meters high .
+Highlights include the Valley of Ferns, from New Zealand and Australia, and the Valley of Mexico, with artificial lakes and an enormous araucaria tree over 45 meters high.

-Explore other curiosities about the Palace of Montserrat.
+Explore other interesting facts about the Palace of Montserrat.

 Quinta da Regaleira